ayosecu/security-terms/11_OS_Implementation_and_Systems/08_MacOS_Security.md

 <br>

 ## 5. Best Practices for MacOS Security
-**1. Keep MacOS Updated**
+  - **Keep MacOS Updated**
     - Install the latest security patches and updates.
-**2. Enable Built-in Protections**
+  - **Enable Built-in Protections**
     - Ensure Gatekeeper, FileVault, and SIP are enabled.
-**3. Avoid Untrusted Downloads**
+  - **Avoid Untrusted Downloads**
     - Use the Mac App Store or trusted developers’ websites.
-**4. Use Security Tools**
+  - **Use Security Tools**
     - Tools like Objective-See’s suite, Malwarebytes for Mac, or ClamXAV for additional protection.
-**5. Educate Users**
+  - **Educate Users**
     - Teach users to identify phishing attempts and avoid installing unnecessary software.
 <br>

 ## Summary